barneywill/bigdata_demo/Prerequisite/Git.md

 ![Git Conflicts](https://github.com/barneywill/bigdata_demo/blob/main/imgs/git_conflicts.jpg)

 #### 2.7.1 Merge
-- ff: default
+- --ff: default
-- ff-only: force git to abort the merge if it can't just replay the commits (ie if any additional commits have been made on the main branch since you took the current branch).
+- --ff-only: force git to abort the merge if it can't just replay the commits (ie if any additional commits have been made on the main branch since you took the current branch).
-- no-ff: force git to create a new "merge commit" in the feature branch that ties together the histories of both branches.
+- --no-ff: force git to create a new "merge commit" in the feature branch that ties together the histories of both branches.
 ```
 git checkout feature
 git merge master